Neptune-Crypto/neptune-core/docs/src/neptune-core/events.md

 # Events

-The Neptune Core client can be seen as an event-driven client.
+neptune-core can be seen as an event-driven program.
 Below is a list of all the events, and the messages that these events create.

 ## Events